Refinitiv/refinitiv-ui/documents/src/pages/elements/counter.md

 `ef-counter` is a badge component which can be used to show a number of selected items.

 ## Usage
-The number that displays on the counter can be set via the `value` attribute/property.
+The number that displays on the counter can be set using the `value` attribute/property.
 If `value` is unset, negative or not a string number, it will display '0'.
 Any decimal value will be truncated e.g. '9.9' will be converted to '9'.

 ::
 ```javascript